 Never before has the need for creative thinking and innovative ideas been more pressing – for ideas to emerge that can help solve the real world people-driven challenges of industrialization, pollution, carbon emissions, reliance on single-use plastics etc – if we are to stand a chance of alleviating the climate crisis we are now faced with.

-At We are IVE we believe that human creativity generates the ideas that drive innovation.
+At IVE we believe that human creativity generates the ideas that drive innovation.
 We believe that innovative ideas come from creative mind-sets.
 Creative mind-sets can be cultivated by: building on past and existing ideas; when people are highly motivated to find solutions; when given the right environment in which to work; by talking and working together; by focusing on specific things within defined parameters – and with persistence and some good fortune!

-Right now We are IVE are successfully helping business leaders relearn creative behaviours, enabling them to adapt in an ever-changing world.
+Right now IVE are successfully helping business leaders relearn creative behaviours, enabling them to adapt in an ever-changing world.
 Our commercial creativity training with businesses helps to support our charitable work with disadvantaged children and young people.
 We are currently developing Applied Creativity Labs for children and young people in schools to help to cultivate their creativity and keep their creative abilities alive as they move through their childhood.

 As children grow into adulthood it would appear that non-creative behaviours become the norm.

 In 1968 George Land (author, scientist and consultant) established that at 5 years of age 98% children have ‘genius’ levels of creativity; that at aged 10 this has reduced to 30% and that by the age of 15, these levels had reduced to just 12%.
 The same test, which has now been conducted with over 1 million adults suggests that just 2% have the same level of creativity as 98% of 5 year olds.

 “What we have concluded, is that non-creative behavior is learned.”